-Most people need one shot a month for the first 6 months.
+Most people need one shot a month for the first 4 to 6 months.
 After that, you'll get fewer and fewer over the next several years.
 Once your blood vessels stop leaking, you should be able to see better.

-Anti-VEGF shots don't help everyone.
+These shots don't help everyone.
 And you shouldn't get them if you're pregnant; they can harm your baby.

 Focal-Grid Macular Laser Surgery